bufbuild/docs.buf.build/docs/reference/workspaces.md

 ```

 Also note that you do **not** need to add the `buf.build/acme/paymentapis` module to your `deps` to use it within a workspace;
-the `buf.work.yaml` will suffice.
+the `buf.work.yaml` should suffice.
 Adding the module to your `deps` is only relevant when you're ready to push your modules to
 the BSR, which is described [here](#pushing-modules).

 ## Workspace requirements